Free shipping · Ships in 2 business days · Midwife-curated

 Aromatherapy

-Aromatherapy helps you relax because scent travels straight from your nose to the part of the brain that handles emotion and stress — your body releases calming chemicals, your heart rate slows, your stress hormones drop.
+Scent is one of the oldest anchors we have.
+Midwives have carried lavender into birth rooms for decades — not because it does anything to you, but because a familiar smell gives you something steady to breathe toward when everything else in the room is unfamiliar.
 A bottle spills the moment you need it most; a diffuser is one more thing to fuss with.
 These little adhesive patches solve that.
 Peel one, press it to your gown, your pillow, the back of your hand, and a soft thread of pure lavender stays with you, contraction after contraction.
 No spray, no setup, nothing to drop.
 When you need to find your breath again, it's already there — right under your nose, exactly where you left it.

 Press one to your gown when you need to find your breath.